p-bodson/mifMaker/README.md

 After this program is cloned follow these step inside the same directory as *mifMaker.py*:

 1. Place the image you want to convert into the same directory as mifMaker.py.
-2. Run the chmod command to ensure that mifMaker.py is executable
+2. Run the chmod command to ensure that mifMaker.py is executable (if it is not already executable)

          chmod 744 mifMaker.py